juliuspr/on-hornplaying/content/conceptual/sound-production/introduction.md

 -	A lot of information, often conflicting.
 -	We create complicated and unwieldy mental models that at some point get in our way.

-Mental models will help with:
-- Feedback literacy
-- Learning literacy

 This is a guide, but also a troubleshooting manual, a structure to help receive feedback

 - Sequence.
 Thought sequence
+- How to think is as important as how to do

-## Why do we need them?
+## Why do we need to investigate them?
 - Absence of good ones leads to confusion.
 - Good ones add clarity
+- They are always already present

+Mental models will help with:
+- Feedback literacy
+- Learning literacy

 ## What is a good mental model?
 - Makes sense